 Simple Lifestyle Changes Can Improve Your Mental Health

-If you are struggling with depression, anxiety, or other mental health issues, you should schedule an appointment with a mental or behavioral health provider affiliated with your carrier partner (Health Net, UnitedHealthcare, or Western Health Advantage).
+If you are struggling with depression, anxiety, or other mental health issues, you should schedule an appointment with a mental or behavioral health provider affiliated with your carrier partner (Health Net and UnitedHealthcare).
 Depending on your plan and carrier, you might not need a referral for some behavioral health services.
 However, if you’re struggling with thoughts of suicide, self-harm, or harming others, you should immediately report to an emergency department for mental health treatment.

 In addition to seeking medical care, improve your lifestyle by making simple changes to your diet, increasing your physical activity, and changing your sleep habits.
 This doesn’t mean you have to join a gym, completely cut sugar from your diet, or start running marathons.
 Instead, try to add 15-20 minutes of moderate exercise to your daily routine, cut back on processed foods, and commit to eating more fruits and vegetables.